matthewrmshin/matthewrmshin/README.md

 - An application to convert the format of some data files, handling fragments of data files and complex platform specific issues.
 - And so on.

+In summary, I have over 20 years of software development/engineering experience in a variety of programming languages including Python, Perl, Java, Fortran, C, C++, Bash, JavaScript, etc. I am currently most comfortable working with Python in a Linux/Unix environment.

 I joined the Met Office in 2002.
 I studied Material Science at Trinity College, University of Oxford.
 I gained a DPhil (aka PhD) in 2002 and an MEng (1st Class